EI-CoreBioinformatics/bgrrl/README.md

 # ei_bgrrl
-This is a dev branch.
+This is the master branch.